mawrkus/js-unit-testing-guide/README.md

 ### Don't comment tests

 Never.
 Ever.
 Tests have a reason to be or not.

+Don't comment them because they are too slow, too complex or produce false negatives.
+Instead, make them fast, simple and trustworthy.
+If not, remove them completely.

 ### Avoid logic in your tests